 Arrive in Halifax, where lighthouses stand sentinel on cliff side ledges and tiny villages huddle in rocky inlets.
 Take time to explore Citadel Hill with its early 19th-century star-shaped fort, the tree-shaded walks of the public gardens, and Fairview Cemetery, the final resting place for more than 100 people who perished on the Titanic.

 Arrive in Bar Harbor on Mount Desert Island, Maine’s oldest summer resort, and stroll around the charming waterfront with its many shops, galleries, and boutiques.
 Alternatively, take an optional excursion to picturesque Acadia National Park, one of America’s most visited parks.

 The tour ends this morning.
-Guests depart on individual schedules; airport transfers are provided.
+Guests depart on individual schedules.
 Please schedule your flights after Noon.